allanwalk/allanPlayer/README.md

 -------------------------------------------------------------------------------------------------

-There are two view in this app.
+In this app, we have two view with tab-bar

 First view is demo how to play local video which is put in project at first.
 You can switch video by button at the top.